Beach time is the best way I have found to recharge my batteries.

 - Bargain, bargain, bargain.
 It’s a bargaining culture in Mexico, so be prepared to negotiate.
 Come in low and be willing to negotiate up, or offer your best and last price and stick to your guns.

 - Be willing to walk.
 You will see similar things at other shops, so keep in mind what you were offered when you see what you really want.
 If several shops don’t meet the price you ask for, you might have to raise what you will pay a little if you want it.

 - Speak in Spanish.
 If you are able to, you can often negotiate a better rate using the local tongue than if you speak in English.

 - Make a group purchase.
 If you and your friends want to make purchases, group it all together and then negotiate.
 You can often get more of a discount with a larger volume purchase than you can with one item.

 - Learn to say, “no, gracias.”
 It’s a poor area, and people will try to sell you things.
 Often.
 Be polite but firm when you say no, thank you.

 There are lots of options for where to stay in Rocky Point including house rentals, condo rentals, and hotels.
 Booking.com is generally one of the sources I use for hotel reservations.
 Many places do require a minimum 2-night stay during the busy seasons.

 I enjoy staying in the Las Conchas area.
 It’s right by the water, has a large number of houses to choose from, and is in a safe area not far from the city center.
 Beach time is, literally, seconds away.

-As with most other beach areas, staying right on the ocean is a premium.
+As with most other beach areas, staying right on the ocean is at a premium.
 The houses in Las Conchas tend to be a little older but are generally in good condition.
-If you have a large group, it can be quite inexpensive to rent one.
+If you have a large group, renting one can be quite inexpensive.